Amber-MD/pytraj/doc/source/installation.rst

 Note:

-- Recommend to use python >= 3.4

-- Recommend to use pip >= 8.1
+- Recommend to use python >= 3.4, pip >= 8.1

-- Does not work with python 2 + osx combination
+- osx: no wheel for python 2.7

 .. code-block:: bash